-Paul Goldstein, the Lillick Professor of Law at Stanford Law School, has been Of Counsel to Morrison & Foerster since 1988 and works with lawyers in the firm's offices around the world, advising on copyright and related intellectual property matters that arise in the context of litigation, licensing, and counselling.
-As a member of firm teams in each of these settings, he draws on more than 48 years’ experience teaching and practicing copyright law to help clients design practical solutions to avoid or minimize legal exposure while achieving positive business results.
+Paul Goldstein, the Lillick Professor of Law at Stanford Law School, has been of counsel to Morrison & Foerster since 1988 and works with lawyers in the firm's offices around the world, advising on copyright and related intellectual property matters that arise in the context of litigation, licensing, and counselling.
+As a member of firm teams in each of these settings, he draws on more than 50 years’ experience teaching and practicing copyright law to help clients design practical solutions to avoid or minimize legal exposure while achieving positive business results.

 In 2015, Mr. Goldstein was inducted into Intellectual Asset Management’s IP Hall of Fame.
 He has also been listed in Best Lawyers in America for Intellectual Property Law since its fourth publication in 1991.